canonical/documentation-workflows/README.md

 - **Reusable Workflows**: In addition to individual actions, this repository offers a top-level workflow (`documentation-checks.yaml`) that combines multiple checks.
 This workflow can be called from other repositories, providing a comprehensive documentation validation process in a single step.

+## Requirements

+To be able to use the workflow, your repository must have a Makefile (at the location specified by `working-directory`) that defines the following targets:

+- `make install` - install the tools needed for all checks
+- `make woke` - run the inclusive language check
+- `make linkcheck` - run the link validator
+- `make spelling` - run the spelling check

 ## Using the Reusable Workflow

 To utilize the `documentation-checks.yml` workflow in another repository, create a new workflow and reference it using the `uses` directive.
 Here's a basic example: